ViktorMasnyi/test/README.md

 - Showing of raw data of the selected post inside popup

 # Layout Page:
-- mobile layout is implemented only (due to lack of time)
+- mobile layout is implemented only

+# Calendar page - week view
+- Flexbox CSS grid emulation is used
+- Task items are sorted by task length
+- Long tasks that overflow the week span automatically apply special styling
+- Empty slots are filled by placeholders, to avoid tasks overlapping on vertical axis

 # To check the project functionality:
 Run in Development